ariadne-cps/ariadne/README.md

 Ariadne is a tool for reachability analysis and model checking of hybrid systems.
 Additionally, it is a framework for rigorous computation featuring arithmetic, linear algebra, calculus, geometry, algebraic and differential equations, and optimization solvers.

-### What is this repository for? ###

-* This repository contains the main development fork.
+* This repository contains the main development fork of the tool.
+For a more stable version with a less sophisticated user interface, see the *stable* repository
 * The latest semi-stable tagged version is internal_release-0.6.0.
 However, the code in the master branch should always be usable.
-* For a more stable version with a less sophisticated user interface, see the *stable* repository

 ### Installation ###